-Domestic abuse can take many forms, including psychological, physical, sexual, financial and emotional.
+Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+Domestic abuse is not limited to physical acts of violence or threatening behaviour, and can include emotional, psychological, controlling or coercive behaviour, sexual and/or economic abuse.
 Our school recognises that exposure to domestic abuse can have a serious, long-term emotional and psychological impact on children.
 We work with other key partners and will share relevant information where there are concerns that domestic abuse may be an issue for a child or family or be placing a child at risk of harm.

-So-called 'honour-based violence' (including Female Genital Mutilation and forced marriage)

-Female Genital Mutilation (FGM)

-FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to female genital organs.
+So-called 'honour-based violence' (including Female Genital Mutilation and forced marriage) Female Genital Mutilation (FGM) comprises all procedures involving partial or total removal of the external female genitalia or other injury to female genital organs.
 It is illegal in the UK and a form of child abuse.